 - Are you now directly in control of your working practices – what do you do?

 - Does anyone in the client provide any instruction day to day?

 - Are you able to choose when and where you work – how you work?

 - Do you carry a financial risk in your contract if there is a problem with your services or work?

 - Do you use your own equipment?

 - Do you have other concurrent clients that you are working for?

 - Do you have the right to substitute yourself with a suitably skilled alternative worker?

-- Firstly it is important to understand “what” has changed and get those points in writing in the next extension contract.
-Specifically think about:
+- Firstly, it is important to understand “what” has changed and get those points in writing in the next extension contract.
+Specifically, think about:

-Templeton has 26 years of experience recruiting highly skilled and diverse IT contractors across the world – find out more about our award-winning tech recruitment services.
+Templeton has over 26 years of experience recruiting highly skilled and diverse IT contractors across the world – find out more about our award-winning tech recruitment services.